hussein-jaban/go_init/variables/readme.md

   - no private scope

 - ### Naming conventions

   - Pascal or camelCase
     - Capitalize acronyms (HTTP, URL
   - As short as reasonable
     - longer names for longer lives

+- ### Type conversions

+  - destination Type(variable)
+  - use strconv package for strings